JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

     type 'IC'              // Use IntelliJ IDEA CE as basis of IntelliJ Platform
     // Require the Php plugin, must be compatible with target v2019.1.2 plugins 'com.jetbrains.php:191.6707.66'
+  }

+  runIde {
-    // Path to installed v2019.1.2 PhpStorm to use as IDE Development Instance alternativeIdePath '/Applications/apps/PhpStorm/ch-0/191.7141.52/PhpStorm.app/Contents' }
+      // Path to installed v2019.1.2 PhpStorm to use as IDE Development Instance ideaDirectory '/Applications/apps/PhpStorm/ch-0/191.7141.52/PhpStorm.app/Contents' }
 ```